GatorsTerritory - Fast-rising QB Nick Evers breaks down why he is a Florida Gator

 "Now the real work begins — I’m ready to recruit for my class!
 I can promise you I won’t be coming alone!
 The main thing I want people to know is that you will be getting someone that knows how to work!
 We have some great guys in that QB room and I’m planning to learn as much as I can from them and also push the room to get better!
 We have championships to win and it starts now."

-If all goes as planned, Evers will also be journeying over to Gainesville next week while he is on spring break.
+If all goes as planned, Evers will also be journeying over to Gainesville next week while on spring break.

 "I got a chip on my shoulder..always have," Evers said.
 "I think a lot people can identify being the underdog.
 I’m going to just earn my spot every day.
 Don’t need to talk about it; just need to do it."